 The real wakeup call comes from realizing what we feel in any given situation is not because of what’s going on ‘out there’- it’s all our own reaction and creation (based on the emotional pain from our past that’s triggered by what’s going on ‘out there’).

 This is exactly how I started understanding myself and my own patterning and emotional pain.
 We all have patterns – millions of them – mostly from our childhood.
-Get to know yours, change the ones that no longer serve you or make you feel peaceful and watch how your life starts to shift.
+Get to know yours, change the ones that no longer serve you (what thoughts don’t feel peaceful?) and watch how your life starts to shift.
 Just watch.